Information and Complexity

-This program explores the information-theoretic foundations of complex adaptive systems, principles of self-organization and emergence, and the structural constraints governing algorithmic intelligence.
-It investigates thermodynamic costs of irreversible computation, entropy inversion mechanisms in large-scale AI, the reality of emergent abilities in language models, causal emergence quantification, and lessons from complexity science for effective AI governance.
-The framework bridges formal models of complexity with practical implications for consciousness, cognitive contributions to universal organization, and uncertainty in highly adaptive systems.
+This program explores the information-theoretic foundations of complex adaptive systems, principles of self-organization and emergence, and the structural constraints governing cognition and consciousness.
+It investigates formal definitions of complexity, the necessary conditions for consciousness, causal emergence quantification, the role of uncertainty in complex worlds, and lessons from complexity science for understanding cognitive and biological systems.
+The framework bridges formal models of complexity with practical implications for consciousness, perception, and the organization of the universe.

 The research questions below outline the current frontier problems pursued within this framework.
 The accompanying reference collection integrates key literature with ongoing contributions developed at the Institute.